Newborn Hearing Screening

 System Issues

-There are ongoing efforts to improve EHDI systems so that babies who do not pass their newborn hearing screening are not LTF or LTD.
+The following tasks are ongoing in the effort to improve EHDI systems and reduce LTF and LTD rates in infants who do not pass their newborn hearing screening:

-• Requiring hospital personnel to identify the newborn's medical home/primary care physician or clinic (Health Resources and Services Administration [HRSA], 2009)
+• Require hospital personnel to identify a newborn’s medical home and/or primary care physician (Health Resources and Services Administration [HRSA], 2009).

-• Using designated physicians as AAP EHDI Chapter Champions to educate medical home providers and respond to issues regarding newborn hearing screening in the state (AAP, 2017)
+• Use designated physicians as AAP EHDI Chapter Champions to educate medical home providers and respond to issues regarding newborn hearing screening within the state (AAP, 2021).

-• Increasing parent/guardian education prior to screening, including the details of the hearing screening and follow-up and the urgency of early diagnosis of hearing loss (Alexander & Van Dyck, 2006)
+• Increase parent/guardian education prior to screening, including the urgency of early diagnosis of hearing loss (Alexander & van Dyck, 2006).

-• Encouraging audiologists to report diagnostic results as recommended and as required by state regulations
+• Encourage audiologists to report diagnostic results as recommended and required by state regulations.

 Program Evaluation and Quality Assurance

-Various quality indicators and benchmarks can be used to evaluate quality assurance and performance relative to screening and diagnosis, including the following (JCIH, 2007):
+The following quality indicators and benchmarks can be used to evaluate quality assurance and program performance relative to screening and diagnosis (JCIH, 2007):

-• The number of newborns who complete screening (inpatient and outpatient) by 1 month of age.
-The benchmark is 95%.
+• the percentage of newborns who complete hearing screening (inpatient and outpatient) by 1 month of age—benchmark of more than 95%

-• The number of newborns referred for diagnostic audiologic evaluation.
-The benchmark is 4%.
+• the percentage of newborns referred for diagnostic audiologic evaluation—benchmark of less than 4%

-• The number of newborns who did not pass the screening and went on to have a comprehensive diagnostic audiologic evaluation by 3 months of age.
-The benchmark is 90%.
+• the percentage of newborns who did not pass the screening and went on to have a comprehensive diagnostic audiologic evaluation by 3 months of age—benchmark of 90%

-• The percentage of infants obtaining amplification within 1 month of hearing loss confirmation for families choosing that option.
-The benchmark is 95%.
+• the percentage of infants obtaining amplification within 1 month of hearing loss confirmation for families choosing that option—benchmark of 95%

 Other quality assurance indicators may include